 – to admit you deserve to go to an eternal hell

 …then the following four Bible verses will bring hope to your soul.
 Please read them slowly, thoughtfully and carefully:

 Isaiah 53:5 “He was wounded for our transgressions, He was bruised for our iniquities: the chastisement of our peace was upon Him; and with His stripes we are healed.”

 Romans 5:6-8 “For when we were yet without strength, in due time Christ died for the ungodly…But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.”

 1 Peter 2:24 “Who His own self bare our sins in his own body on the tree…by whose stripes ye were healed.”

 John 3:36 “He that believeth on the Son hath everlasting life: and He that believeth not the Son shall not see life; but the wrath of God abideth on him.”

 Have you accepted the sentence of guilt under which you lie because of your sin?
 Then accept the mercy and forgiveness that God offers to you in that very condition!
-The Son of God has loved you and given Himself for you.
+Christ rendered a fully acceptable sacrifice to God on the cross, answering every charge against sin.
+He has loved you and given Himself for you.
 He has satisfied the righteous claims of God against sin by shedding His precious blood and laying down His life as a once-for-all sacrifice for sin.
 Take God at His word!
 Christ’s work for sinners is done.
 Trust in Christ for salvation at once and be saved.